supple-kit/supple-css/README.md

 ### Utilities
 this layer contains some handy helpers & overrides.
 This is the most specific layer of the application which trumps everything defined before.

-* [utilities/colspan.scss](lib/utilities/colspan.scss), provides a colspan custom property for use in objects or components.
+* [utilities/colspan](lib/utilities/colspan), provides a colspan custom property for use in objects or components.
+* [utilities/colstart](lib/utilities/colstart), provides a column start custom property for use in objects or components.
 * [utilities/clearfix](lib/utilities/clearfix), Clears floats.
 * [utilities/module](lib/utilities/module), removes the `margin-bottom` from the last childs of a module.
 * [utilities/spacing](lib/utilities/spacing), utility classes to put specific spacing values onto elements.